Display-Lab/scaffold/README.md

 Read through our [wiki pages](https://github.com/Display-Lab/scaffold/wiki) for more detail on testing.
 Please note that this wiki might not be completely up to date.

-The roadmap for [the next version of the PFP](https://github.com/Display-Lab/scaffold/wiki/Roadmap-(PFP-next)) can be found in the wiki.

 ## Quick start

 This is a Python software project and running SCAFFOLD requires some familiarity with [Python](https://www.python.org/downloads/) and virtual environments.
 This quick start gives directions using python's built in virtual environment tool [venv](https://docs.python.org/3/library/venv.html) and [Poetry](https://python-poetry.org/).